Martin performs Tuesdays at 7 PM, Wednesdays at 2 PM and 8 PM, Thursdays at 8 PM, Fridays at 8 PM and Saturdays at 2 PM and 8 PM.

 Daniel Torres has been seen on Broadway in The Woman in White, The Pirate Queen, A Christmas Carol (Madison Square Garden), Off-Broadway in Altar Boyz, and in the national tour of Wicked.
 His regional theatre credits include PCLO, Sundance, La Jolla Playhouse, Goodspeed, Cleveland Opera.

-The Broadway production stars Grammy winner Martin as Che, Olivier Award-winning Argentinean actress Elena Roger, who plays six shows a week, as Eva Perón and Tony Award winner Michael Cerveris as Juan Perón.
-(Christina DeCicco stars in the title role at Wednesday evening and Saturday matinee performances.)
+The schedule change, according to a previous press statement, is "part of a slight restructuring of Mr. Martin’s appearance agreement with producers and will not change his overall number of performances in Evita."
+Martin posted on Twitter Aug.
+28, "Yes, I Will Switch to Seven Performances a Week This Fall And I'll Stay Longer In Evita" The Broadway production stars Grammy winner Martin as Che, Olivier Award-winning Argentinean actress Elena Roger, who plays six shows a week, as Eva Perón and Tony Award winner Michael Cerveris as Juan Perón. ( Christina DeCicco stars in the title role at Wednesday evening and Saturday matinee performances.)

 "Eva Perón used her beauty and charisma to rise meteorically from the slums of Argentina to the presidential mansion as First Lady," according to press notes.
 "She won international acclaim and adoration from her own people as a champion of the poor, while glamour, power and greed made her the world's first major political celebrity."